collectiv-ai/screenshot-chat0.png/README.md

 <h3 align="center">Human-Centered · Ethical · Transparent AI for Humanity</h3>

 <p align="center">
-CollectivAI is a public, human-centered initiative to ensure that artificial intelligence serves society — not the other way around.
+CollectiVAI is a public, human-centered initiative to ensure that artificial intelligence serves society — not the other way around.
 </p>

 ---

-# 🌍 Why CollectivAI?
+# 🌍 Why CollectiVAI?

 We are entering an age in which artificial intelligence will influence: